cryptrr/AutoPie/README.md

 # AutoPie

-Create your own Commands and Run them on your Android without wasting time.

-Lets you run Python scripts with or without included binaries on Android.
+### Commands hub where you can define, automate and run commands without using the terminal.

 **AutoPie is your own power tool-kit for android.**